massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

     1. Select **Next: Monitoring**.

-1. On the **Monitoring** tab, perform the following actions:
+1. From the **Monitoring** tab, perform the following actions:

     1. In the **Enable Application Insights** section, select **No**.

     1. Select **Review + Create**.

-1. On the **Review + Create** tab, review the options that you selected during the previous steps.
+1. From the **Review + Create** tab, review the options that you selected during the previous steps.

 1. Select **Create** to create the web app by using your specified configuration.
 Wait for the creation task to complete before you move forward with this lab.